James Levine: Reactions

 Classical music blogger, former Village Voice music critic, and Juilliard School faculty member Greg Sandow said he had been contacted by three men over the years who said that Levine had abused them, and that reports of sexual abuse by Levine had been "widely talked about" for 40 years.
 Sandow added: "Everybody in the classical music business at least since the 1980s has talked about Levine as a sex abuser.
 The investigation should have been done decades ago."
+Some anonymous longtime Met employees said rumors about Levine's sexual behavior had been circulating since at least 1977.

-Pulitzer Prize-winning music critic Justin Davidson wrote on the culture website of New York magazine, "James Levine's career has clearly ended" and "I'm not sure the Met can survive Levine's disgrace."
+Pulitzer Prize–winning music critic Justin Davidson wrote on the culture website of New York magazine, "James Levine's career has clearly ended" and "I'm not sure the Met can survive Levine's disgrace."
 Similarly, drama critic Terry Teachout of The Wall Street Journal wrote an article called "The Levine Cataclysm; How allegations against James Levine of sexual misconduct with teenagers could topple the entire Metropolitan Opera".
 The Washington Post music critic Anne Midgette noted: "The Met has known about these allegations for at least a year, and are only investigating them now that they are public", and opined on her Facebook page that the Met has "quite probably spent years protecting its star conductor from just this kind of allegation".
 Music critic Tim Pfaff of the LGBT Bay Area Reporter wrote that The New York Times chief classical music critic Anthony Tommasini had the "weirdest" reaction, "lamenting the ugliness of it all under a...headline, 'Should I Put Away My James Levine Recordings?'
 His conclusion was that he and his husband ... should move those recordings from their living room."

 The Metropolitan Opera Orchestra applauded the courage of the four men who came forward with accusations that Levine had abused them.
-Local 802 of the American Federation of Musicians, which represents the Met's orchestra and Levine, said, "We are horrified and sickened by the recently reported allegations of sexual abuse by Mr. Levine."
+Local 802 of the American Federation of Musicians, a labor union that represents the Met's orchestra and Levine, said, "We are horrified and sickened by the recently reported allegations of sexual abuse by Mr. Levine."

-Five days after news of the accusations by the four men broke, Levine spoke about them for the first time, and called them "unfounded".
+Five days after news of the accusations by the four men broke, Levine called the claims "unfounded".
 The accusers stood by their claims, with one saying, "I will take a lie-detector test.
 Will he?"
 Six days later, music critic Arthur Kaptainis wrote in the Montreal Gazette that Levine's denial "had little effect".